OUR SOLUTIONS

 SECURITY

-Openkast offers a means of integrating security options within the data itself by segmenting data into different compartments running on separate machines and networks as well as tagging data "in line" avoiding the use of metadata tables and over arching indexes which can pose their own security issues.
+Openkast offers a means of integrating security options within the data itself by segmenting data into different compartments running on separate machines and networks as well as tagging data inline avoiding the use of metadata tables and over arching indexes which can pose their own security issues.

 Compartmenalised data held across multiple engine instances and servers can also be configured with other state of the art multi level secure platforms and XML firewalls to enhance the managed security environment.